-These programmes help to manage species between different zoos as self-sustaining populations whist maintaining genetic diversity.
+These programmes help to manage species between different zoos as self-sustaining populations whilst maintaining genetic diversity.
 This is important for species that are very close to extinction in the wild, and provides an “insurance” population.

 Zoos can also provide individuals for re-introduction projects – providing plants or animals to put back into the wild.